Overview

 Funding Entitlements

-Your completion of this course with our institute may affect your future funding eligibility.
-So be sure this is the course you are interested in, which will enable you get a job and lead to your future career pathway.
-Students in Victoria who qualify for government funding are only allowed to undertake 2 courses per calendar year
+Your completion of these courses with our institute may affect your future funding eligibility.
+Students in Victoria who qualify for government funding are only allowed to undertake 2 courses per calendar year.

 NAME OF COURSE & CODE |